Advanced Organic Chemistry: Mass spectrum of 1,1-dichloroethane CH3CHCl2

 Interpreting the fragmentation pattern of the mass spectrum of 1,1-dichloroethane

-The reason for 3 possible molecular ions is due to the isotopes of chlorine (35Cl and 37Cl in a 3:1 ratio).
+The reason for 3 possible molecular ions is due to the isotopes of chlorine (35Cl and 37Cl occur in a ~3:1 ratio).

 The most abundant ion of the molecule under mass spectrometry investigation (1,1-dichloroethane) is usually given an arbitrary abundance value of 100, called the base ion peak, and all other abundances ('intensities') are measured against it.